robenkleene/design-references/photoshop/photoshop-settings.md

 ## Other

-- Toggle on `Preferences > General > Export Clipboard` to help export the clipboard
 - Toggle off `Preferences > General > Resize Image During Place` to make it easier to drop multiple screenshots together for compositing at their original size
 - To invert `⇧` with transform, toggle on `Preferences > General > Use Legacy Free Transform`
 - To make the zoom tool (magnifying glass) work correctly when dragging, disable `Scrubby Zoom` in the toolbar.